CafeOBJ/cafeobj/manual/md/reference.md

 requests the system to read the file specified by the pathname.
 The file itself may contain `input` commands.
-_cafeobj reads the file up to the end, or until it encounters a line that only contains (the literal) `eof`.
+CafeOBJ reads the file up to the end, or until it encounters a line that only contains (the literal) `eof`.